 Build your foundation for study and success in physics, chemistry, and more

-Jefferson Community College’s Physical Science Concentration, Mathematics & Science
+Jefferson Community College’s Physical Science Concentration, Natural Sciences A.S.

-A.S. degree provides solid grounding in the basic science, mathematics, and liberal
+degree provides solid grounding in the basic science, mathematics, and liberal arts

-arts areas needed for a seamless transfer to the four-year college or university of
+areas needed for a seamless transfer to the four-year college or university of your

 You’ll learn the principles of scientific investigation, use reasoning and data to solve complex scientific problems, and explore the natural environment.
 Your concentration in the physical sciences prepares for careers in chemistry, geology, physics, education, oceanography, mineralogy, and more.